Join Here | Log In

 Illustration of transport of the ABCC11 interaction with apocrine secretions.
 PMC4781944

-The transporter doesn’t work for people who have loss-of-function genetic variants and thus doesn’t transfer the odor-causing lipids into their armpits.
-No body odor!
+The transporter doesn’t work for people who have loss-of-function genetic variants and thus doesn’t transfer the S-glutathione conjugate to their armpit skin when they sweat.

 Thus, if you have the loss-of-function variant, you may have less sweaty armpits than someone who has the functioning version of the gene.